Maks3axar/MethaVision/ReadMe.txt

-The file repository for the project "BactoScope" - automatic bacterial cell recognition and count from the microphotographies (images) cell size and concentration during the growth of bacteria in suspension culture (methanotrophic consortium = culture).
+The file repository for the project "BactoScope" - automatic bacterial cell recognition and count from the microphotographies (images), cell size and concentration during the growth of bacteria in suspension culture (methanotrophic consortium = culture).

 The repository includes:
 - Example images (from microscope) of pure and mixed industrial culture based on strain Methylococcus capsulatus KN2